State Treasurer of Wisconsin

-The State Treasurer of Wisconsin is a constitutional officer in the executive branch of the government of the U.S. state of Wisconsin.
-Thirty-six individuals have held the office of State Treasurer since statehood.
+The state treasurer of Wisconsin is a constitutional officer in the executive branch of the government of the U.S. state of Wisconsin.
+Thirty-six individuals have held the office since statehood.
 The incumbent is John Leiber, a Republican.

 Election and term of office

-The State Treasurer is elected on Election Day in November, and takes office on the first Monday of the next January.
-There is no limit to the number of terms a State Treasurer may hold.
-From 1848 to 1968, the State Treasurer was elected to a two-year term in the November general election.
-Since 1970, following ratification of a constitutional amendment in April 1967, the State Treasurer has been elected to a four-year term.
+The state treasurer is elected on Election Day in November, and takes office on the first Monday of the next January.
+There is no limit to the number of terms a state treasurer may hold.
+From 1848 to 1968, the state treasurer was elected to a two-year term in the November general election.
+Since 1970, following ratification of a constitutional amendment in April 1967, the state treasurer has been elected to a four-year term.

-In the event of a vacancy in the office of the State Treasurer, the Governor may appoint a replacement to fill the remainder of the term.
-The State Treasurer may be removed from office through an impeachment trial.
+In the event of a vacancy in the office of the state treasurer, the governor may appoint a replacement to fill the remainder of the term.
+The state treasurer may be removed from office through an impeachment trial.

 Powers and duties

-In Wisconsin, the State Treasurer is the chief banker of state government, signing checks, share drafts, and other drafts drawn on state funds and disbursed by the Department of Administration; this role extends to the State Investment Fund and the Public Employee Trust Fund, which are managed by independent state agencies.
-The State Treasurer also makes certified copies of deeds, bonds, and other documents filed with his or her office and promotes Wisconsin's unclaimed property program.
-Furthermore, the State Treasurer assists in the administration of the County Mining Investment Fund and receives and deposits payments for certain Great Lakes fisheries-related surcharges into the Conservation Fund.
-Occasional functions performed by the State Treasurer include approving the amounts and sureties filed with the Department of Administration in connection to the Department of Revenue's receipt of paid income and franchise taxes, receiving payments from the Banking Division in connection with liquidation proceedings of banks, acknowledging the satisfaction and discharge of certain mortgages involving the state, and conducting training conferences for municipal clerks and treasurers.
+In Wisconsin, the state treasurer is the chief banker of state government, signing checks, share drafts, and other drafts drawn on state funds by the Department of Administration; this role extends to the State Investment Fund and the Public Employee Trust Fund, which are managed by independent state agencies.
+The state treasurer also makes certified copies of deeds, bonds, and other documents filed with his or her office and promotes Wisconsin's unclaimed property program.
+Furthermore, the state treasurer assists in the administration of the County Mining Investment Fund and receives and deposits payments for certain Great Lakes fisheries-related surcharges into the Conservation Fund.
+Occasional functions performed by the state treasurer include approving the amounts and sureties filed with the Department of Administration in connection to the Department of Revenue's receipt of paid income and franchise taxes, receiving payments from the Banking Division in connection with liquidation proceedings of banks, acknowledging the satisfaction and discharge of certain mortgages involving the state, and conducting training conferences for municipal clerks and treasurers.

-Aside from the office's functional responsibilities, the State Treasurer is a member of the Board of Directors of the Insurance Security Fund and of the Board of Commissioners of Public Lands.
+Aside from the office's functional responsibilities, the state treasurer is a member of the Board of Directors of the Insurance Security Fund and of the Board of Commissioners of Public Lands.